derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself.md

 }
 ```
 - What happens when you `throw` without a try catch?
 - What's wrong with the below code?
-What will happen with this code.
+What will happen with this code?
 ```cpp
 struct CImpl{
 	int a;